Run (baseball): Team

 The record for most runs scored by a major-league team during a single season is 1,212, set by the Boston Beaneaters (now the Atlanta Braves) in 1894.
 The modern-day record is 1,067, achieved by the New York Yankees in 1931.
 The team record for most consecutive games with at least one run scored (i.e., most consecutive games not being shut out) is 308, set by the Yankees between August 3, 1931, and August 2, 1933.
 The team record for most runs in its overall history (up until 2022) is the Chicago Cubs with 100,875.

 The record for most runs scored by a team in a single game is 36, set by the Chicago Colts (now the Chicago Cubs) against the Louisville Colonels (which joined the National League in 1892) on June 29, 1897.
 The modern-day record of 30 was set on August 22, 2007, by the Texas Rangers against the Baltimore Orioles.
 The National League record was set by the Atlanta Braves with 29 runs against the Miami Marlins on September 9, 2020.
 The highest combined score in a game is 49 runs on August 25, 1922, when the Chicago Cubs defeated the Philadelphia Phillies 26–23.

 The record for most runs scored by a team in a single inning is 18, set by the Chicago White Stockings (now the Chicago Cubs) against the Detroit Wolverines on September 6, 1883.
 The modern-day record is 17, achieved by the Boston Red Sox against the Detroit Tigers on June 18, 1953.

 Postseason

-The Los Angeles Dodgers scored 11 runs against the Atlanta Braves in game 3 in the first inning of the 2020 NLCS, the record for the most post-season runs in a single inning.
+The Los Angeles Dodgers scored 11 runs against the Atlanta Braves in Game 3 in the first inning of the 2020 NLCS, the record for the most postseason runs in a single inning.